Andrea Dutton: Career and research

 When assessing sea level fluctuations, Dutton studies the geochemistry, geophysics and biology of each reef.
-In her research, Dutton uses chemistry techniques to find the age of the coral and combines this information with the elevational changes of the reef through time to understand sea level changes.
+In her research, Dutton uses chemistry techniques to find the age of the coral and combines this information with the elevation changes of the reef through time to understand sea level changes.
 This research also provides knowledge about how ice sheets melted, which can better inform projections of ice sheet fluctuations with future climatic changes.
-Dutton primarily focuses on sea level rise from 125,000 years ago, when earth temperatures were similar to today's.
+Dutton primarily focuses on sea level rise from 125,000 years ago, when temperatures were similar to today's.
 She studies sea level rise throughout the world, including Florida, the Seychelles Islands, and Mexico's Yucatán Peninsula.
 One of her research objectives is to determine when the West Antarctic ice sheet collapsed in the past to help us understand when and how this may occur in the future.
 The findings of Dutton's work are influential for urban planners as coastal communities struggle to adapt to rising seas.
-Andrea Dutton's work is important and gives young women a mentor to aspire to in an interesting and needed field of study.

-On June, 13, 2025, a team of researches led by Andrea published their teams findings through their investigation into corral fossils to the journal Science Advances, concluding that sea levels could be rising faster and higher than expected, thanks to climate change.
+On June 13, 2025, a team of researchers led by Dutton published findings from their investigation into corral fossils in the journal Science Advances, concluding that sea levels could be rising faster and higher than expected, due to climate change.